ssi-anik/laravel-amqp/readme.md

 In your `config/amqp.php`, you can define multiple connections and use them from your code by pointing the connection name.

+- `amqp.default` denoting the default connection.
+Will be used if no connection is specified when producing or consuming messages.
-- `amqp.connections.*.connection` has a key `class` denoting the underlying Amqp connection.
+- `amqp.connections.*.connection.class` denoting the underlying Amqp connection to be used.
 By default, it uses lazy connection.
 You can change it to any implementation of `PhpAmqpLib\Connection\AbstractConnection`.
-- `amqp.connections.*.connection` has a key `hosts`.
-You can define multiple hosts to leverage amqplib's creation of connection from multiple hosts.
-Your `hosts` array's each config must contain `host`, `port`, `user`, `password`.
+- `amqp.connections.*.connection.hosts` can have multiple host configuration.
+Each host config must contain `host` , `port`, `user`, `password` keys.
 It can also contain `vhost` which is optional.
 Lazy connections cannot have **more than one host** configuration otherwise it'll throw error.
 - You can also pass optional array of parameters through `amqp.connections.*.connection.options` when creating an instance of `amqp.connections.*.connection.class` internally.
-- `amqp.connections.*.message` holds the default properties of your message when publishing.
+- `amqp.connections.*.message` holds the default properties of a message when publishing.
 - `amqp.connections.*.exchange` holds the default properties of your exchange when publishing & consuming.
 - `amqp.connections.*.queue` holds the default properties of your queue when consuming.
 - `amqp.connections.*.consumer` holds the default properties of consumer when consuming.